D

 Challenges (a.k.a.
 The Reality)

-But again, this was one of my better days – because, at least, the school had electricity on that day.
+But again, this was one of my better days – because, at least, the school had electricity that day.

 Teaching how to type without a computer

-This may sound strange, but the weather was a great blocker for running courses for two main reasons.
+This may sound strange, but the weather was a great blocker for running courses, for two main reasons.

-On the other hand, there was no material on IT education written in Kinyarwanda language, so it was a great challenge for us to prepare our own lecture materials.
+On the other hand, there was no material on IT education written in the Kinyarwanda language, so it was a great challenge for us to prepare our own lecture materials.

 Approach